-For HEPI, we have put in place a business model in which we would derive future income from licensing and selling natural bioactive ingredients that may be derived from or are initially based on our algae cultures.
-We expect that these planned products, if they are proven to be effective and can be manufactured on a commercially reasonable basis, will likely be licensed or sold to much larger, well-established brand names in the animal, food, dietary supplement and medical food sectors, while synthetic homologs may likely be licensed to pharmaceutical companies or other drug development entities.
-The anticipated income streams are to be generated from a) royalties and advances for licensed natural bioactive compounds or ingredients, and b) bulk sales of such ingredients.
+For ZIVO, we have put in place a business model in which we would derive future income from licensing and selling natural bioactive ingredients that may be derived from or are initially based on the algae cultures.
+We expect that these planned new products will likely be sold to much larger, better-financed animal, food, dietary supplement and medical food manufacturers.
+The anticipated income streams are to be generated from a) royalties and advances for licensed natural bioactive ingredients, and b) bulk sales of such ingredients.
 These bulk ingredients will likely be made by contracted ingredient manufacturers and then sold by us to animal food, dietary supplement and medical food processors and/or name-brand marketers.
+Further, we expect to license our bioactive molecules as lead compounds or templates for synthetic variants intended for therapeutic applications.